 Your cover letter is the first impression that you make on hiring managers and it needs to convey a professional message if you want to get your resume read.
 The hiring manager will make many determination about your qualifications based on the cover letter alone, which is why you need to be sure to avoid the biggest cover letter mistakes that are most commonly made.

-1. Not Writing A Custom Cover Letter
+1. Not Writing a Custom Cover Letter

-Each and very cover letter you write should be customized for the hiring manager you are sending it to and talk specifically about the company that hiring manager works for.
+Each cover letter you write should be customized for the hiring manager you are sending it to and talk specifically about the company that hiring manager works for.
 One of the biggest and most common cover letter mistakes people make is not taking the time to customize their cover letters and grab the attention of the hiring manager.

-2. Not Getting To The Point
+2. Not Getting to the Point

 There is a lot of information that needs to go into your cover letter and you have a limited amount of space to use.
 It is important to get to the point immediately and use short and concise sentences to deliver your information.
 Your cover letter needs to be interesting within the first sentence if you want it to be read by the hiring manager.

-3. Using Slang Or Offensive Language
+3. Using Slang or Offensive Language

 Another one of the more common cover letter mistakes people make is forgetting that cover letters are professional pieces of correspondence and should be written as such.
 The language you use should be very professional and you should avoid any slang terms or offensive language.
 This cover letter is the first exposure more hiring managers will have to your qualifications and you want to set the proper tone by being as professional as possible.